-The discounted cash flow approach to valuing real estate investments involves projecting annual cash flows over a defined holding period as well as calculating a residual value for an investment at the end of the holding period.
+The discounted cash flow approach to valuing investments in real estate involves projecting annual cash flows over a defined holding period as well as calculating a residual value for an investment at the end of the holding period.
 The residual value is calculated by applying a capitalization rate to the projected net operating income in the year following the projected sale.
 The present value of the future cash flows, including the residual value, is then calculated using an appropriate discount rate and the summation of these present values is the basis for an investment's fair value.

-The direct capitalization approach to valuing real estate investments involves applying a capitalization rate to current annual net operating income with the resulting value being the basis for an investment's fair value.
+The direct capitalization approach to valuing investments in real estate involves applying a capitalization rate to current annual net operating income with the resulting value being the basis for an investment's fair value.

-The sales comparison approach to valuing real estate investments uses actual sales prices for comparable assets to determine the investment's fair value.
+The sales comparison approach to valuing investments in real estate uses actual sales prices for comparable assets to determine the investment's fair value.
 The sales prices of the comparable assets are adjusted to reflect their condition relative to the subject property, the time and resources necessary to ready the comparable properties for sale, and the terms of the comparable properties sales.

-The ranges of certain key assumptions used in the fair value measurement of the investments in real estate as of December 31, 2017 were as follows:
+The ranges of certain key assumptions used in the fair value measurement of the investments in real estate as of [], 2019 were as follows:

 Asset Type / Key Assumption Range Weighted Average

 Office and hotel assets

-Discount rate 6.8% - 9.5% 7.6%
+Discount rate % -% %

-Capitalization rate 5.5% - 8.0% 6.6%
+Capitalization rate % -% %